HistoryData

 Biography

-Peter Forsskål (1732-1763) was a Swedish naturalist, explorer, and orientalist who became one of Carl Linnaeus's most accomplished apostles.
-Born in Helsinki on January 11, 1732, when Finland was part of the Swedish Empire, Forsskål pursued his education at Uppsala University under the direct tutelage of Linnaeus before continuing his studies at the University of Göttingen.
-His academic foundation combined natural history with oriental languages, preparing him for expeditions to regions where European scientific knowledge remained limited.
+Peter Forsskål (1732-1763) was a Swedish naturalist, explorer, and orientalist who became one of Carl Linnaeus's most dedicated students.
+Born in Helsinki on January 11, 1732, when Finland was part of the Swedish Empire, Forsskål studied at Uppsala University and later at the University of Göttingen, where he gained knowledge in natural history, philosophy, and Oriental studies.

 Before Fame